 The early ’90s were spoiled for choice when it came to comic book adaptations.
 Not only was Batman: The Animated Series on the air, but X-Men led Marvel’s push to get on the small screen, diving right into the often convoluted continuity of everyone’s favorite mutants, luring in a generation of fans, and paving the way for cartoons to follow.
-That’s why we’ve set out to review every single episode of the ’90s X-Men animatedseries.
-This week: Storm almost destroys the Savage Land, and at this point, I'm honestly hoping she does.
+That’s why we’ve set out to review every single episode of the ’90s X-Men animated series.
+This week, Iceman returns and finds a...chilly reception.